 10 Steps to Beat Your Church Budget and Increase Giving

-The fact is, your best-laid guesses from a year ago are now approaching a moment of truth.
+At the close of each year, your best-laid budget guesses from a year ago approach a moment of truth.
+Will this be a year of budget excess or of shortage?
 In our research with church attendees, we found one of the primary reasons why they hesitate to give to their church on a regular basis is a lack of trust.
 And let’s face it, even the most devout member will still have a moment of pause if they see their church’s “actual” giving number fall below the projected budget year after year.
 It becomes disheartening quite quickly.

 Here are 10 steps to beat your church budget: